-In particular, with regard to the risks of loss related to a number of departments that may result in significant loss to the Company, the Chief Financial Officer (finance), General Counsel (legal affairs), and Corporate Officer assigned to general affairs, environmental and safety affairs (environment, disasters) bear the responsibility.
-Accordingly, they have created necessary rules, including rules concerning consolidated accounting, rules for the prevention of insider trading, and a business continuity plan.
-By posting them on the Company's internal website and holding workshops, they take countermeasures, operate the rules, and ensure that the Company's employees are thoroughly familiar with these rules.
+In particular, with regard to the risks of loss related to a number of departments that may result in significant loss to the Company, the Chief Financial Officer (finance), General Counsel (legal affairs), corporate officer assigned to general affairs and environmental affairs (environment, disasters), Quality (product quality), and Safety (side effects) bear the responsibility.
+Accordingly, they have created and operate necessary documents and rules, including rules concerning consolidated accounting, rules for the prevention of insider trading, a business continuity plan, a procedure manual for guaranteeing product quality, and rules relating to the management of sideeffect information.

+By posting them on the Company's internal website and holding workshops for the relevant parties, they take countermeasures, operate the rules, and ensure that the appropriate parties are thoroughly familiar with the rules.

-In addition, the Risk Management Committee established by the Corporate Officer responsible for internal control centrally manages the status of risks of loss by ENW and the response to those risks, and promotes the establishment and maintenance of internal control.
+In addition, the Risk Management Committee, chaired by the corporate officer responsible for internal control, centrally manages the status of risks of loss by ENW and the response to those risks, and promotes the establishment and maintenance of internal control.